oubiwann/jlfe/README.rst

 Features
 ========

 **Existing**

 * ``java.erl`` - an empty module that alleviates the user from having to compile a ``java.beam`` every time they want to call Erjang's ``java:get_static/2`` or ``java:call/4`` functions.

+* Convenience short-cut for ``java.lang.*``: any passed Classname that begins with a capital letter is prepended with ``java.lang.``.

 **Under development**

-*Caveat:* the following are being tested only in the REPL; absolutely no effort has been made to ensure that they work when used and compile in ``.lfe`` files.
+*Caveat:* the following are being tested only in the REPL; absolutely no effort has been made to ensure that they work when used and compiled in ``.lfe`` files.

 *Caveat:* for those coming from Clojure, note that even though the "dot" is part of the form (and not a separate form unto itself), it follows the ordering of the `Clojure dot form`_: instance/class, then member/method/field.
+It dos *not* follow the ordering for when the "dot" is part of the calling form.

 * An LFE REPL wrapper that provides syntax for the following: